danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 **Domain Knowledge:** It's not enough to have knowledge of the tech stack and familiarity with the code.
 An engineer also needs to understand the business domain.
 In my experience, this has been done by having the new person book 1-1 meetings with various domain experts in the company.
 This hasn't been a good experience because I've found myself furiously scribbling (or typing) notes trying to absorb all the important information being given and missing about half of it due to talking speed being faster than note taking speed.

-This process would be more optimal if the domain experts would write down their knowledge such as what their products are doing, critical workflows, business rules, what are the primary sources of revenue etc. Then the new person could review these and reach out to each expert with follow-on questions.
+This process would be more optimal if the domain experts would write down their knowledge such as what the products are doing, critical workflows, business rules, what are the primary sources of revenue etc. Then the new person could review these and reach out to each expert with follow-on questions.
 The answers to these questions could then be used to update the business docs, leaving them improved for everyone.

 **Team Introduction:** The initial introduction to the team might be a case where its nice to have a real time meeting.
 No specific agenda other than for everyone to introduce themselves and "shoot the breeze" a bit.
 In the event that it's not possible to get everyone online all at the same time, this could be scheduled as individual 1-1 short meetings with team members.